Generalized Anxiety Disorder (GAD)

 When their anxiety level is mild, people with GAD can function socially and hold down a job.
 Although they typically don’t avoid various situations as a result of their disorder, people with GAD can have difficulty carrying out the simplest daily activities if their anxiety is severe.

 GAD affects about 6.8 million American adults, including twice as many women as men.
 The disorder develops gradually and can begin at any point in the life cycle, although the years of highest risk are between childhood and middle age.
 There is evidence that genes play a modest role in GAD.

 Other anxiety disorders, depression, or substance abuse often accompany GAD, which rarely occurs alone.
-GAD is commonly treated with medication or cognitive-behavioral therapy, but cognitive-behavioral therapy is considered the best approach.
-Co-occurring conditions must also be treated using the appropriate therapies.
+GAD is commonly treated with medication or cognitive-behavioral therapy, but co-occurring conditions must also be treated using the appropriate therapies.